MeganTM/python-resources/README.md

-# python-help
+# Python resources

-Python resources for plotting
+Reference script for plotting

-Contact Megan with questions.
+Contact Megan with questions